False friend: Causes

 From the etymological point of view, false friends can be created in several ways.

 Shared etymology

 If language A borrowed a word from language B, or both borrowed the word from a third language or inherited it from a common ancestor, and later the word shifted in meaning or acquired additional meanings in at least one of these languages, a native speaker of one language will face a false friend when learning the other.
-Sometimes, presumably both senses were present in the common ancestor language, but the cognate words got different restricted senses in Language A and Language B.
+Sometimes, presumably both senses were present in the common ancestor language, but the cognate words took on different restricted senses in Language A and Language B.

+In loanwords

 Actual, which in English is usually a synonym of real, has a different meaning in other European languages, in which it means 'current' or 'up-to-date', and has the logical derivative as a verb, meaning 'to make current' or 'to update'.
-Actualise (or 'actualize') in English means 'to make a reality of'.
+Actualise (or actualize) in English means 'to make a reality of'.

+The Italian word confetti ('sugared almonds') has acquired a new meaning in English, French and Dutch; in Italian, the corresponding word is coriandoli.